raydot/nailing-the-coding-interview/chapters/02-big-o.md

       print(f"{i * j}", end=" ")
     print("\n")
   print("Finished!")
----
 ```

-If all you’re adding is two lines of code, Big O remains at latexmath\[O(n^2)\] Why?
-Because as I mentioned earlier, Big O is about the *trend* of the code running time, and not about the running time specifically.
+If all you’re adding is two lines of code, Big O remains at $O(n^2)$ Why?
+Because as I mentioned earlier, Big O is about the _trend_ of the code running time, and not about the running time specifically.

 So why is this important?
-It’s important because Big O allows us to talk about the *optimization* of code in terms of *overall* improvements to the running time of the algorithm.
+It’s important because Big O allows us to talk about the _optimization_ of code in terms of _overall_ improvements to the running time of the algorithm.
 Again, because of the inherent differences between computers, the comparison between the running times of algorithms can be pretty meaningless.
-The `multiply()` function above is a very simple (I will not use the word "trivial" one single time in this book, other than right now) example that I picked to specifically illustrate latexmath\[O(n^2)\], but as we go through this book we will see some algorithmic approaches that improve Big O in terms of either time or space complexity.
+The `multiply()` function above is a very simple (I will not use the word "trivial" one single time in this book, other than right now) example that I picked to specifically illustrate $O(n^2)$, but as we go through this book we will see some algorithmic approaches that improve Big O in terms of either time or space complexity.

-*Pause and think: Can the multiplication example above be improved so it doesn’t use two `for` loops?
+_Pause and think: Can the multiplication example above be improved so it doesn’t use two `for` loops?
 Can it be improved so it doesn’t use `for` loops at all?
-Does this change the number of operations required to run this code?*
+Does this change the number of operations required to run this code?_

 Now that I’ve presented you with some introductory ideas regarding Big O, it’s a good time to consider some further specifics.